onefoursix/docker-sdc-hdi-ubuntu/README.md

 #### HortonWorks Repo List

 The hadoop client libs installed on the SDC node must precisely match those in use on the HDI cluster.
-To make sure that is the case, copy the file `/etc/apt/sources.list.d/HDP.list` from one of the nodes on the target HDI Cluster to this project's `resources/etc.apt.sources.list` directory
+To ensure that, copy the file `/etc/apt/sources.list.d/HDP.list` from one of the nodes on the target HDI Cluster to this project's `resources/etc.apt.sources.list` directory

 #### HDInsights Common Certs and Scripts

-In order to read encrypted Azure Storage Account keys from the HDI cluster's `core-site.xml` config file, the HDI Cluster certs and `decrypt.sh` script are needed.
+In order to read encrypted Azure Storage Account keys from the HDI cluster's `core-site.xml` config file, the HDI Cluster's certs and `decrypt.sh` script are needed.

+Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from one of the nodes on the target HDInsights Cluster to this project's `resources/hdinsight-common` directory

-An alternative would be to replace the encrypted Storage Account keys in `core-site.xml` with plain-text keys and to remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
+An alternative to this step would be to replace the encrypted Storage Account keys in `core-site.xml` with plain-text keys and to remove the property `fs.azure.account.keyprovider.<YOUR_STORAGE_ACCOUNT>.blob.core.windows.net` from `core-site.xml`.
 I prefer leaving the encrypted keys in place to avoid having plain-text keys lying around, so here are the steps to copy the necessary files:

-Copy the directories `/usr/lib/hdinsight-common/certs` and `/usr/lib/hdinsight-common/scripts` from one of the nodes on the target HDInsights Cluster to this project's `resources/hdinsight-common` directory

 #### HDInsights Hadoop Config Files